ehhong/identityexploration/_posts/projects/2019-02-09-michellegao.md

 - image:
   url: "assets/images/projects/michellegao/michellegao-read.png"
   alt: "read"

+bio: "<h2>Michelle Gao</h2>
+<p>Michelle Gao is a sophomore (’21) from New York City studying government and living in Adams House.
+On campus, she is a columns editor for the Harvard Crimson, and she works at the Harvard Law Review.</p>"

 ---
 <h3>What parts of your identity do you feel that you interact with most on a daily basis?</h3>
 <p>